Peloponnesian League: Reform of 506 BC

-Wars against Athens
+Persian invasion

 In the academic literature of the 19th and early 20th centuries, it was often assumed that the Peloponnesian League was the same as the Hellenic League, the alliance in charge of the resistance against the Persian Empire.
 In this view, Athens and its allies simply joined the Peloponnesian League to fight the Persians.
 The Hellenic League was actually a distinct and new creation for the conduct of war against Persia.

+Wars against Athenian hegemony

-Tensions between the two Leagues were key in the outbreak of the First Peloponnesian War in 460 BC.
+Tensions between the Peloponnesian and Delian Leagues were key in the outbreak of the First Peloponnesian War in 460 BC.
 The conflict between two Peloponnesian League members, Corinth and Megara, specifically the latter's defection to the Athenians due to perceived neglect by the Spartans, was a key factor in the outbreak of hostilities between the two Leagues.
 That war ended with the reintegration of Megara into the League.
 The two Leagues eventually came into conflict again with each other in the Peloponnesian War.
 Under Spartan leadership, the League defeated Athens and its allies in 404 BC.

-Reform of 378 BC
+Spartan hegemony and Reform of 378 BC

 In 378, the League was reorganised in 10 military districts, while there had been no intermediary administrative level before.
 Several reasons can explain this new structure: Sparta probably wanted to enhance the League's efficiency after the recent inclusion of the distant Chalkidike.
 Moreover, the districts may have increased the number of available troops, while also lessening the burden on the allies by better spreading their contributions among them.
 Each district had to contribute 3,000 to 4,000 hoplites to the League army, which therefore had a theoretical army of at least 30,000 men.
 In fact, as League members contributed different kinds of troops, a ratio of 1 cavalryman=4 hoplites=8 light troops was set up to balance contingents from each district.
 Starting in 383, League members could also opt to pay in cash to avoid sending men, with a rate of twelve Aeginetan obols per day for a cavalryman, and three for a hoplite.
 This option was apparently favoured by many cities; it suited Sparta, which could hire mercenaries.
 Only one xenagos was needed for each district, therefore easing the manpower pressure on Sparta, which suffered from a severe demographic decline in the 4th century; xenagoi previously had to be sent to every city member of the League.